- SAP resources sometimes make false statements about what our research conclusions are.

 In addition some of the “facts” can be checked against reality e.g. the claim that an in-memory HANA database runs just the same speed or slower than a traditional disk based one.
 There are many organisations out there that have moved to a HANA database and they have all seen improvements, albeit not the over-stated claims made by SAP marketing, but improvements nonetheless.
 In regard to pushing code down to the database, once again, it is possible to verify this by doing an experiment where you write two versions of a query, one with code pushdown, and one without, and see which runs faster.
 Then it becomes a straight yes/no rather than a matter of guesswork and speculation.

 The statements that some companies have seen improvements by moving to HANA entirely leaves out the effect of the larger hardware.
-Again, as a person who is technical, it should not be lost on Paul that if the hardware is far larger, the same two things are not being compared.
+Again, as a technical person, it should not be lost on Paul that if the hardware is far larger, the same two things are not being compared.
 I covered this in the article How Much of Performance is HANA?
 And Paul understates how much the performance has lagged the over the top marketing.

 Furthermore, some companies have installed HANA and seen either no improvement or a performance decline — if the application is not 100% analytics.
 And in every single case, the price of the instance (from pre to post HANA) increases.